 Protecting your home means having a solid, quality roof overhead.
 And with so many roofing shingle manufacturers claiming to be the “best in the biz,” it can be hard to choose one!
-But comparing two of the top brands is definitely a start.
+That’s why we’re taking two of the top brands and putting them head to head.

 The Top Asphalt Shingles on the Market: GAF vs. Owens Corning